XOPS

 Reclaim before the day ends.

 • 4:12pm Sept 30: Workday termination event fires.
-The living KG already maps the Director to every entitlement across the SaaS estate.
+The living knowledge graph already maps the Director to every entitlement across the estate.

 • 4:13pm: SCIM-capable apps (Salesforce, Notion, GitHub, Slack, Figma) deprovision automatically.
 Seats return to the pool.